PRIVACY NOTICE

 Photographs from events will be made available via our website.

-If you have any queries about this notice or your data, or you wish to submit an access request or raise a complaint about the way your personal information has been handled, please do so in writing for the attention of our Data Protection Officer at Chequers Health Group Ltd, Chequers Health Centre, Rushlake Drive, B1 3RL, or by email to [email protected]
+If you have any queries about this notice or your data, or you wish to submit an access request or raise a complaint about the way your personal information has been handled, please do so in writing for the attention of our Data Protection Officer at Chequers Health Group Ltd, Chequers Health Centre, Rushlake Drive, BL1 3RL, or, by email to info@chequershealth.co.uk

-Should you be unhappy with our response or how we have used your data, you can raise a complaint to the ICO.
+Should you be unhappy with our response or how we have used your data, you can make a complaint to the ICO.

 The ICO’s address: